All Episodes

 Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, despair, torture, humiliation, economic depravity, cultural depravity, and even the good times.

-Rush Limbaugh, the all-knowing, all caring, all sensing, all feeling maha rushy on Friday.
+Rush Limbaugh, the all-knowing, all-caring, all-sensing, all-feeling maha-rushy on Friday.

-Live from the Southern Command in Sunny, South Florida.
+Live from the Southern Command in sunny South Florida, it's Open Line Friday!

-Telephone number if you want to be on the program, 800 282-2882.
+Telephone number if you want to be on the program 800-282-2882.

 Questions, comments, complaints.

-You can whine, you can moan.
+You can whine, you can moan, praise, dote, whatever.

 That's the purpose of Open Line Friday.